dotnet/aspnetcore/docs/repro.md

 This document describes what a minimal repro project is, and why it's important to us.

 ## What is a minimal repro project?
-A repro, or a reproduction is a project, which can be used to reproduce the reported behavior with minimal effort from a product team, which has the minimum code required to demonstrate the concerning behavior.
+A repro (or a reproduction) is a project, which can be used to reproduce the reported behavior with minimal effort from a product team, which has the minimum code required to demonstrate the concerning behavior.

 Here are the steps for creating such a project:
 - Create a new project, based on one of the ASP.NET Core project templates.